-The student is responsible for the cost of tuition, acceptance/supplies/technology fee, uniforms, textbooks, analog wrist watch with second hand, socks, uniform shoes, stethoscope, laptop computer, school supplies, and incidentals.
+The student is responsible for the cost of attendance to include tuition, acceptance/supplies/technology fee, uniforms, textbooks, analog wrist watch with second hand, socks, uniform shoes, stethoscope, laptop computer, school supplies, and incidentals.
 Transportation, health insurance, medical expenses, meals, living accommodations, and personal clothing are also the responsibility of the student.
 Accepted students are required to have an email address.
-All fees stated below are non-refundable.
+All fees are non-refundable.
 There is no on-campus living space available for students.

 $ 15350for one year program